Lake Akan

 Lake Akan (阿寒湖, Akan-ko) is a lake in Kushiro, Hokkaidō, Japan.
 It is located in Akan National Park and is a Ramsar Site.

 History

 Volcanic activity formed the lake some 6,000 years ago, when a lava dam was formed.
-The lake used to have a clarity of 8–9 meters in the 1930s.
-Pollution from local hotspring resorts has decreased the transparency to 3–4 meters.
+The lake used to have a clarity of 8–9 m in the 1930s.
+Pollution from local hotspring resorts has decreased the transparency to 3–4 m.

 Flora and fauna

 The lake is famous for its marimo (Aegagropila linnaei), aggregations of algae that form into spherical shapes 2–30 cm in diameter.
 Other flora of the lake include the following: